smorad/um_cisc_7026/lecture_12_transformers.typ

 ==
-In the first lecture, I asked everyone in this class to do something #pause
+In the first lecture, I asked everyone in this class to do one thing #pause

 *Question:* Do you remember what it was?